Which Gear Is Right When The Traffic Light Turns Red: D, N or P?

 Fuel Economy: In a modern car there is an idle control valve which the computer opens to increase air entering the engine so the engine does not stall.
 So there is actually more air entering and the computer senses this and adds a bit more fuel as well.
 So, when you are at the lights, being in D will consume a little more fuel than if it is in N.

 Safety: You will need to keep your foot on the brake until the light turns green.
-It can be dangerous if you are feeling sleepy because the next thing you know, your car is is at the middle of the junction or at someone’s bumper.
+It can be dangerous if you are feeling sleepy because the next thing you know, your car is in the middle of the junction or at someone’s bumper.
 Also, your brake lights may be an eyesore for the drivers behind you.

-“Engineers make the Neutral gear there for decoration ah?!”
+Shifting to Neutral (N)He said, she said: “Engineers make the Neutral gear there for decoration ah?!”

 Wear n’ Tear: The transmission clutch plates wears with each shift from D to N, and back to D. The friction from shifting between also heats up the clutch plates resulting in dirtier transmission oil which causes other component failures.